 Our school provides a foundation for all to flourish rooted in the person and work of Jesus; built upon Christian values encouraging aspirational achievement.

 Never Give Up - Encourage Others - Do Your Best

 A School For The Community

 Church Of England schools have always been community schools, serving all the families and children in the area.
-Our teaching standards, facilities and results have given Carleton Endowed School a reputation as one of the best primary schools in the district.
-Occupying a site just outside Skipton, we offer superb facilities in an excellent scenic location.
+We have dedicated staff who strive to give their best to our children.
+Occupying a site just outside Skipton, we offer a very happy school environment in a beautiful scenic location.